-If you are looking for lightweight and compact Class 2 mobility scooters then you may want to consider what Drive Medical has to offer in the Drive Scout Mobility Scooter.
+If you are looking for lightweight and compact Class 2 mobility scooters then you may want to consider what Drive Medical has to offer in this Drive Scout Mobility Scooter review.

 So, if you want a scooter to use in and around your local area, a day out with friends, or to easily transport in your car, then Class 2 mobility scooters would be the perfect answer.